Lactose Sensitivity: Why Milk Makes You Fart and How to Stop It

-Lactose sensitivity is a very common cause of digestive problems.
-A person who is sensitive to the lactose in milk will often experience symptoms such as bloating, intestinal cramps and excessive gas after consuming dairy products.
+Lactose sensitivity is a very common cause of digestive problems, such as bloating, intestinal cramps and excessive gas.

-Ahead is what causes lactose sensitivity and intolerance, how to know if it’s affecting you, why milk makes you fart, and a list of foods and drinks that contain lactose.
+Ahead is what causes lactose sensitivity and intolerance, how to know if it’s affecting you, why milk makes you fart, and a list of foods and drinks that are high in lactose.

 What Is Lactose Sensitivity?